Xqhare/fortuna/README.md

 Most, if not all variation is provided by the measured time spend building the pool, or parts of it.

-All inputs are combined into one entropy pool.
-This pool is then used to scramble the pool itself, and then the scrambled pool is used to generate random numbers.
+Some inputs are combined into one entropy pool.
+The others are also pooled together to form a second pool.
+The second pool is then used to scramble the entropy pool itself.

+The entropy pool is finite in size, but should be around 100k bytes of entropy.

-The pool is finite in size, and will be refilled as needed.
+The entropy pool will be refilled as needed.

 ## Entropy sources
 Fortuna uses the following entropy sources: